miskhill/Next-Front-End/next-front-end/README.md

 Wins:
 1. Followed the task sheet and I believe all points are covered.
+2. I use Next most days however I do not usually start a project from scratch.
 2. Passing in the usernames as initials for each user as there was no photo.
 3. Handled incorrect routes with an error page.